Monday, January 31, 2022

 Additionally, they had a five-linebacker dime defense with four linebackers as defensive linemen and Mike Wilcher, the usually right outside linebacker playing the Mike 'backer.

 Bud Carson's defense was the one being used in 1999 by Giunta.
 It was a 4-3 with multiple fronts, even, overs and unders, a Bear front (46), and so on.
-On passing downs Charlie Clemens often came in as what is now often called a "Joker" or he'd play LDE and Kevin carter would sink to left defensive tackle and Ray Agnew would go out of the game.
+On passing downs Charlie Clemons often came in as what is now often called a "Joker" or he'd play LDE and Kevin Carter would sink to left defensive tackle and Ray Agnew would go out of the game.
 The nickel back as Dre Bly and Taje Allen was the dime.

 The defense played poorly in 2000 so Lovie Smith and his Tampa-2 scheme was imported after leaving Tony Dungy's staff in Tampa.
 In addition to the starters above, Leonard Little would replace Ahanotu in the nickel.
 Again, Dre Bly was the fifth DB.

-The 2018 rams with Wade Phillips used a 3-4 one-gap scheme, often the undershift called Will Wink.
+The 2018 Rams with Wade Phillips used a 3-4 one-gap scheme, often the undershift called Will Wink.
 It performed well in the playoffs but struggle in the regular season against the run.
 Ndamukong Suh was out-of-position at the nose tackle spot and had a so-so season but he was ignited in the two playoff games before returning to his regular-season form in the Super Bowl

 Morris runs the Brandon Staley defense for the most part.
 The Penny/5-1 and the 40 nickel with All-Pro Jalen Ramsey as the nickel or "Star" as they call it.
 It's a gap-and-a-half scheme with the nose and Aaron Donald and A'Shawn Robinson playing their gaps but squeezing the one next to them but pushing and learning enough to get the linemen cooking them to move into or at least partially block the pathway of a runner trying to hit the A-Gaps.